-“Fighting my own health battle over the past few years has given me pause and sympathy for folks experiencing chronic illness—some with no hope of cure.
+“Fighting my own Auto Immune battle over the past few years has given me pause and sympathy for folks experiencing chronic illness—some with no hope of cure.
 Life hands us trials and if we listen and learn, our lives become far richer.

-Joining a group such as Community Cancer Services has enriched my life and through the efforts of many, we will make a difference for people who need advocates and support at a time of fear and seeming lack of faith and hope.
+Joining Community Cancer Services has enriched my life and through the efforts of many, we will make a difference for people who need advocates and support at a time of fear and seeming lack of faith and hope.

 Hi, my name is Tara Rumore.
 I moved out here from Atlantic City, NJ and have now proudly called Sandpoint my home for over 10 years.
 I have an amazing husband, Dante who is an LCSW, specializing with Combat Veterans, a crazy-awesome son, Sandro and a goofy dog named Argus.
 Helping out with baskets for the CCS “A Night to Remember” event many years ago and having family affected by cancer, has led me to realize I wanted to be more involved.
 I have worn many hats in my lifetime, but the one that is the most important for me is being a “supporter”.
 A supporter to my family, friends, and community and I couldn’t be more thankful for this opportunity.